Newly Diagnosed Type 2 Diabetes Group Consultations

 What happens if I am late joining?

-How do I know a group clinic is for me?
+How do I know a video group clinic is for me?

 You won’t know until you give it a go!
 People tell us they really enjoy the experience.
-Group clinics might not suit everyone.
+VGCs might not suit everyone.
 If you are feeling anxious beforehand, let the facilitator know.
 It is also OK to join a group and just listen and see if it is for you.
 You can even join in and decide to leave if it isn’t right for you.
-At any point you can leave a group.
+At any point you can leave a group, you can do.

-What happens if I don’t want to say anything in a group clinic?
+What happens if I don’t want to say anything in a video group clinic?

 Do let your facilitator know if you are feeling worried about being in a group.
 It is OK to join a group to just listen.
 You will still learn a lot and many people who do this and end up joining in once they feel comfortable.

-Can my partner, friend or carer join me in my group clinic?
+Can my partner, friend or carer join me in my video group clinic?

 Yes, with your agreement.
 It is often very useful for family members, carers or friends who support you to join.
+The beauty with VGC is they can join from their home or workplace and you can join from yours.
+If your relative lives at a different address or even in a different town or abroad, they can still join in to support you.
 They need to consent to take part and agree to respect confidentiality, and confirm their identity just like other participants.
 Ideally you should just invite one person to join you; otherwise groups can get too large.
 Please let the facilitator know ahead of the time so we can add their name to the register.

 How is my health information kept confidential during a group?